-A majority of men suffer from problems in their sex life including maintaining or getting an erection in bed, but it cannot purely signify a medical malady.
-However, at some point in their adult life, men do become at loggerheads with the medical condition called erectile dysfunction.
+A majority of men suffer from problems in their sex life, including maintaining or getting an erection in bed; it cannot purely signify a medical malady.
+However, at some point in their adult life, men do become at loggerheads with the medical condition of ED.

 An erection is a combined bundle of muscles that involves the brain, nerves, hormones, muscles, and circulatory system.
-These elements work in unison to awake the erectile tissue in the penis with blood.
+These elements work in unison to awaken erectile tissue in the penis with the help of blood.

-It might be embarrassing for some to admit having ED, but it is more depressing to live in dark and keep it untreated.
-ED is starting to affect the male population that falls in the 20s and 30s category, which is an indicator that more serious health risks are to follow, and are prevalent in the younger population.
+It might be embarrassing for some to admit having ED.
+Still, it is more harmful to live in the dark about it, leaving the condition untreated.
+ED is starting to affect the male population that falls in the 20 and 30 years category.
+An indicator that more severe health risks are to follow and are prevalent in a younger population.

-Usually, when an older man has issues in getting or maintaining an erection, it hints at a physical issue.
-However, for the guys in the age range of 20s-30s, it could be a psychological issue too.
+Usually, when an older man has issues in getting or maintaining an erection, it is indicative of a physical issue.
+However, for men in the age range of 20 -30 years, ED could be a psychological issue too.

-It all boils down to performance anxiety or performance jitters.
-In the case of some young males, just the idea, or we may say the pressure of performing well in bed turns out to be overwhelming that they end up not performing at all.
-The presence of ED in a younger male’s life is correlative to a considerable amount of performance anxiety, which sometimes turns a temporary situation into the realm of permanency.
+It often boils down to performance anxiety.
+In the case of some young males, just the idea, or we may say the pressure of performing well in bed is overwhelming.
+Even if performance jitters are temporary, if left unchecked, they gradually turn into ED.
 It is like a vicious cycle.
-The more deeply you think, the more problematic it gets, men need to work on stress reduction when it comes to sex.
+The more deeply you think, the more problematic it gets.
+Men need to work on stress reduction when it comes to sex.

 Depression is also a growing cause of ED in the younger male population.
-Depression affects a man’ desire to have sex, or even have a persistent libido.
-Usually, severe the depression, lower the libido.
-The ability to maintain an erection gets disturbed too.
-Imagine a typical chicken-egg situation.
-A significantly low interest in sex has a common interlink with depression.
-Even the usage of condom or the simple act has known to cause stress in men.
+Depression affects a man’s desire to have sex or even have a persistent libido.
+Usually, the more severe the depression, the lower the libido.
+Even the usage of a condom has known to cause stress in men.